LONDON-- Premier Oil has entered into an agreement to back into Chrysaor’s Solan field development west of Shetland.

 Elsewhere, Premier says the Gnatcatcher and Grosbeak appraisal wells should spud in October and December, respectively

-Bids for the Frøy development facilities (Premier is a partner to operator Det norske oljeselskap) are being evaluated – results of a tender process for a wellhead platform are expected in August.
-Discussions are also in progress with consortia in neighboring blocks regarding the tieback of additional reserves.
+Bids for the Frøy development facilities (Premier is a partner to operator Det norske oljeselskap) are being evaluated and results of a tender process for a wellhead platform are expected in August.
+Discussions also are in progress with consortia in neighboring blocks regarding the tieback of additional reserves.
 Premier expects the concept to be chosen in September.

 Premier’s partner BG Norge has tendered for facilities for use on the Bream field.
 Responses are expected by the end of July, and concept selection is planned for early September.